 Step 1: With plastic or safety gloves on, sift together baking soda, citric acid, cornstarch, Epsom salt into mixing bowl.
 If you don’t have a sifter, make sure this mixture is well combined with no clumps.

 Step 2: Slowing add fractionated coconut oil, essential oils and continue to mix, being sure to break up any clumps that may appear.
-TIP: don’t drop eo’s in the same place, instead drop all over mixture.
+TIP: don’t drop essential oils in the same place, instead drop all over mixture.

-Step 3: Using the spray bottle filled with water, spray at least 40 pumps to mixture and mix with hands.
-Mixture should reach the consistency of wet sand and should stay together when squeezed.
+Step 3: Using the spray bottle filled with water, spray at least 40 pumps to the mixture and mix with hands.
+The mixture should reach the consistency of wet sand and should stay together when squeezed.
 Continue to spray water until this consistency is reached.
 I have had to spray at least 80 pumps of water for mine.
 You want the mixture to be damp.